ambraglow/ruggine/README.md

 ## What i've worked on so far:

 - Implemented graphing functions using the (plotter)[https://github.com/plotter-rs/plotter] crate, to use with time and frequency graphs.
-- simple DFT (i have to implement the cooley tukey algo still :sob:)
+- Simple DFT (i have to implement the cooley tukey algo still :sob:)

-^p.s ruggine just means rust in Italian^
+^p.s ruggine just means rust in Italian